Skip to content

 Maintenance of Historical Context

 Generic migration tools often struggle with "system-written" fields like CreatedOn, ModifiedOn, and OwnerID.
-While KingswaySoft offers a "bypass plugin" approach to preserve these, it requires manual configuration.
-The ClonePartner framework automates this "system state preservation" by default, treating the migration as a cloning operation rather than an import/export task.
+While KingswaySoft offers a BypassCustomPluginExecution approach to preserve these fields, it requires manual configuration and carries the plugin suppression risks described above.
+The ClonePartner framework preserves these fields by default, treating the migration as a cloning operation rather than an import/export task.

 To determine the appropriate methodology, organizations should evaluate their needs based on the following taxonomy:

 • Category B: Existing SQL Infrastructure.
-Use SSIS + KingswaySoft if the internal team already manages SQL/SSIS stacks.
+Use SSIS + KingswaySoft if the internal team already manages SQL/SSIS stacks and has the engineering capacity to configure retry logic and error handling manually.

 • Category C: High Security/Complex Integrity.
-Use ClonePartner when data residency, audit log preservation, and zero-downtime cutover are the primary success metrics.
+Use ClonePartner when data residency, audit log preservation, and zero-downtime cutover are the primary success metrics — and when the migration scope is Dynamics-to-Dynamics rather than a structural data transformation.

 Frequently Asked Questions